MLHale/insure-container-sec/milestone_3.md

 5. Now Run 'make Run'

 6. To ensure the container is running run:

-  1. Docker ps --to list containers that are currently running
+	a.
+Docker ps --to list containers that are currently running

 7.Run: